dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 ## Prerequisites

-The following are requirements to be met before installing the CSI Driver for Dell EMC PowerScale:
+The following are requirements to be met before installing the CSI Driver for Dell PowerScale:
 - Install Kubernetes or OpenShift (see [supported versions](../../../../csidriver/#features-and-capabilities))
 - Install Helm 3
 - Mount propagation is enabled on container runtime that is being used